 - It is often seen as a sign of language proficiency and cultural adaptability among multilingual speakers.

-Code-mixing should not be confused with code-switching.
-While both involve the use of multiple languages.
+Code-switching is when the language is arranged structurally and grammatically in other languages.
 Code-switching refers to the practice of switching between languages at specific points in a conversation, often for particular social or contextual reasons.
 Code-mixing, on the other hand, involves blending languages together more fluidly throughout the conversation.

-Examples:
+Examples: Code-mixing

 • Let’s take a selfie during our lunch break yaar.